 Who does not support SMTP TLS for Secure Inbound Email Delivery?

-These lists are not absolute guarantees of TLS support as it could be turned off or otherwise disabled on purpose or by accident by the hosting company.
+These lists are not guarantees of TLS support as it could be turned off or otherwise disabled on purpose or by accident by the hosting company.
 To be absolutely sure whether a domain offers TLS support for inbound and outbound email transmissions, please check with the company providing or hosting the domain’s email services.

-Note that our tests below check not just for TLS/SSL “support” but check that the inbound servers for these domains support TLS v1.0+ and NIST-recommended ciphers, allowing solid levels of TLS encryption.
+Note that our tests below check not just for TLS/SSL “support” but that the inbound servers for these domains support TLS v1.0+ and NIST-recommended ciphers, allowing solid levels of TLS encryption.

 |Free/Paid Email Service Provider Domain||Supports Inbound TLS?|